Members and Volunteers

 Christine volunteered in our office for many years, and joined our staff in 2019.
 When you email our office to inquire about membership, donations, Seedy Saturdays, or a hundred other things, Christine will be there to help you.

-Rayna Almas, Youth in Food Systems Program Manager, Media Coordinator
+Rayna Almas, Program Director - Youth in Food Systems; Media and Seedy Saturday Coordinator